stefanDeveloper/heiDGAF/docs/pipeline.rst

 Overview
 --------

-The `Detector` resembles the heart of heiDGAF.
-It runs pre-trained machine learning models to get a probability outcome for the DNS requests.
+The **Detection** stage is the core of the heiDGAF pipeline.
+It consumes **suspicious batches** passed from the `Inspector`, applies **pre-trained ML models** to classify individual DNS requests, and issues alerts based on aggregated probabilities.

-The pre-trained models are under the EUPL-1.2 license online available.
+The pre-trained models used here are licensed under **EUPL‑1.2** and built from the following datasets:
-In total, we rely on the following data sets for the pre-trained models we offer:

 - `CIC-Bell-DNS-2021 <https://www.unb.ca/cic/datasets/dns-2021.html>`_
 - `DGTA-BENCH - Domain Generation and Tunneling Algorithms for Benchmark <https://data.mendeley.com/datasets/2wzf9bz7xr/1>`_